-Animal Pak does an excellent job meeting their claim to reduce deficiencies.
+Animal Pak does an excellent job meeting its claim to reduce deficiencies.
 Overall, the vitamins and minerals are dosed appropriately for active individuals.
-There are vitamins and minerals that could be dosed slightly higher or lower.
-Several of the ingredients in the proprietary complexes may be unnecessary.
+In particular, the mega-dose of B-vitamins and high amounts of minerals are what many athletes need to fuel their intense training.

-Claims vs Reality
+Claims vs. Reality

 This product was first launched in 1983.
-While the product may have been updated to include different antioxidants, enzymes, etc. over the years, it doesn’t appear the improved the ingredient quality with time, especially with regard to the forms of vitamins and minerals.
+Unfortunately, while the product may have been updated to include different antioxidants, enzymes, etc. over the years, it doesn’t appear that they improved the ingredient quality with time, especially with regard to the forms of vitamins and minerals.

 Who is Animal Pak Best For?

 Animal Pak is best for weightlifters, bodybuilders, and other athletes in need of extra nutritional support, especially those that are on the go.
 The convenient packaging makes it very easy to get a wide variety of nutrients that most multivitamins cannot match.

 And you can take one pack or two packs, depending on your needs.
 (They recommend one pack unless you’re a competitive strength athlete or elite bodybuilder and in a nutritional deficit, which requires two packs).